 Tier 3 Wind Turbine

-Solar Panels - A passive energy generator that uses the Sun to generate power.
+Solar Panels - A passive energy collector that uses the Sun to generate power.

 - Generates decent amount of power during the day

 - Can be built in different sizes to match energy requirements

 - Does not work during storms (in much the same way that the Opportunity Rover ran out of power)

 - Lower power output due to Mars being further away from the Sun

 Fission Reactor - Able to produce huge quantities of power for any base on Mars the Fission Reactor is a heavyweight in power production.
 However, it comes with its own risks.
 It is suggested to build it further from the base to keep yourself and your crew safe from radiation.